Gearhead090/AVALANCHE-M3/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE.md file for details
+The Clement Token contract is licensed under the MIT License.
+You can find the license text in the SPDX-License-Identifier comment at the top of the Solidity code.